Alexander's Campaign > Siege of Tyre

 Yet his conquest would not continue there as Alexander would campaign all through Bactria and India before finally coming back to Babylon to die suddenly and unexpectedly.
 Overall, Alexanders entire life was the battle and that was all he knew.
 Yet this event was one that rose even higher in his legacy and was one of the greatest feats to ever be accomplished by him.
 Tyre was the richest city in the region and its conquest was a great moral and wealth victory for him and his forces.
 Oh and another important legacy that still exists today?
 The city of Tyre is still no longer and island and the land bridge that Alexander constructed is still there today.

 In the aftermath of the siege of Tyre many of the wealthiest citizens were able to buy their lives and escape to Carthage.
 Many of the people of Tyre had already evacuated there before the impending siege.
-So when the wealthy refugees of Tyre arrived they were quickly able to rebuild the Phoenician maritime trading network and within one hundred years Carthage had become the wealthiest city on the Mediterranean.
+So when the wealthy refugees of Tyre arrived they were quickly able to rebuild the Phoenician maritime trading network into the Carthaginian Empire and within one hundred years Carthage had become the wealthiest city on the Mediterranean.

 This escape to Carthage allowed the Phoenician culture to live on at least for a couple hundred more years.
 In fact, the city would grow so prosperous that it would build a completely new civilization, culture and empire known as Punic.
 After the Carthage was utterly destroyed and the Phoenician civilization wiped out for good.

 + Persian Battles